OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Suricata to check the stream from that time on, you can do so by setting the option 'midstream' to 'true'.
 The default setting is 'false'.
-In IPS mode, it is possible to define a 'midstream-policy', indicating whether Suricata should drop, pass or bypass a midstream flow.
+In IPS mode, it is possible to define a 'midstream-policy', indicating whether Suricata should drop-flow, drop-packet, pass-flow, pass-packet, reject, or bypass a midstream flow.
+The default is ignore.
 Normally Suricata is able to see all packets of a connection.
 Some networks make it more complicated though.
 Some of the network-traffic follows a different route than the other part, in other words: the traffic goes